 Any successful authentication against an IdP made with an email address unknown to Intuiface will result in the automatic creation of an Intuiface account for that address.
 This is known as just-in-time (JIT) provisioning.

-All newly created accounts will be set to primary account status and at the Free tier level.
-Like any other primary account, these accounts can be migrated at any time to Secondary Account status as needed.
+All newly created accounts will be set to primary account status.
+If desired, these accounts can be migrated at any time to secondary account status as needed.

 As a Primary Account user, if you want to add Secondary Account you should proceed the following way: